 You want your children to be safe, but many of the toys you buy your children can harm them due to manufacturing defects.
 We want to help you stay up-to-date on product recalls to help you protect your children.
-Here are some of the Consumer Product Safety Commission’s children’s product recalls from July:
+Here are some of the Consumer Product Safety Commission’s defective children’s products from July:

 Kids II Recalls Baby Einstein Activity Jumpers Due to Impact Hazard